A Brief Duro D/T Tutorial

 Duro D/T displays a prompt with the database currently in use.
 Since no database is selected in the example shown above, the prompt is "no db".

-To exit the interpreter, type an end-of-file character (Control-D on Unix, Control-Z on Windows) or type "exit();".
+To exit the interpreter, type the end-of-file character (Control-Z on Windows, Control-D on POSIX systems) or type "os.exit();".
 (Do not forget the parentheses and the semicolon)

 Declaring variables

-In Duro D/T, variables are typed, as required by TTM, RM prescriptions 11, 12, and 13.
+In Duro D/T, variables are typed, as required by TTM.
 They must be declared before they can be used.

 Example: